lsst-dm/dmtn-208/index.rst

 Input
 ~~~~~

-- An ``ID``, as a string, that uniquely identifies the source image on which to perform the cutout.
+- An ``ID``, as a string, which is a UUID for a ``DatasetRef`` of a source image stored in the Butler.
-  These are opaque to the image cutout service but must match the IDs returned by ObsTAP queries, SIA, etc.
+  This must match the ID returned by ObsTAP queries, SIA, etc.
-  The requirements for the image cutout service specify that ``ID`` may refer to a raw, PVI, compressed-PVI, diffim, or coadded image.
+  The requirements for the image cutout service specify that ``ID`` may refer to a raw, PVI, compressed-PVI, diffim, or coadded image, but for this initial implementation virtual data products are not supported.
-  Alternately (and probably preferably), a function that transforms such an ``ID`` string into an appropriate Butler data query.
-  (This may be different for different pipelines.)

 - A single cutout stencil.
   There are three possible stencil types: